Bumblebee (film)

-Bumblebee (stylized as BumbleBee and sometimes marketed as Transformers: Bumblebee) is a 2018 science fiction action film based on the Transformers toy line character of the same name.
-The film is the sixth installment in the Transformers film series.
-It was developed as both a spin-off and prequel to the 2007 film.
-The film is directed by Travis Knight and written by Christina Hodson.
-It stars Hailee Steinfeld, John Cena, Jorge Lendeborg Jr., John Ortiz, Jason Drucker, and Pamela Adlon, and features Dylan O'Brien (as the title character), Angela Bassett, Justin Theroux, and Peter Cullen in voice roles.
-It was Knight's first live-action film, as well as the first film in the Transformers series not to be directed by Michael Bay, who instead acted as a producer.
-Principal photography on the film began on July 31, 2017, in Los Angeles and San Francisco, California.
+Bumblebee (stylized as BumbleBee and sometimes marketed as Transformers: Bumblebee) is a 2018 science fiction action film based on the Transformers toy line character.
+Directed by Travis Knight and written by Christina Hodson, it is the sixth installment in the Transformers film series and a prequel to the 2007 film.
+It stars Hailee Steinfeld, John Cena, Jorge Lendeborg Jr., John Ortiz, Jason Drucker, and Pamela Adlon.
+Set in 1987, the film follows Bumblebee being sent to Earth for refuge and befriending a teenage girl named Charlie.

-Bumblebee premiered on December 3, 2018 in Berlin and was released in the United States on December 21.
-It received positive reviews, with critics praising its action sequences, Steinfeld's performance, Knight's direction, visuals, and the 1980s setting.
-The film was successful at the box office, albeit the lowest-grossing film of the franchise, grossing $468 million worldwide against a budget of $102-135 million.
-A sequel, Transformers: Rise of the Beasts, is to be released on June 9, 2023.
+The film premiered on December 3, 2018, at the Sony Center in Berlin, and was released in the United States on December 21, by Paramount Pictures.
+It received generally positive reviews from critics, who praised its action sequences, Steinfeld's performance, Knight's direction, visuals, and the 1980s setting.
+It was a box office success, grossing $468 million against a production budget between $102–135 million.

+It was followed by Transformers: Rise of the Beasts in June 2023.